gargsaar/singlepage_website_ni/_posts/2019-01-17-how-to-stay-employable-in-the-age-of-automation.markdown

 ---
 *“A man who can be replaced by a machine, will be.”*

+I’m with those who believe that AI will replace humans, but I believe, the change will be for good.
+And my belief is for the reason that we, humans, are special.
+To tell u why - let me tell you a story.

 Yesterday, I met Ashish during an Uber ride.
+When I last knew Ashish, about 6 months back, he used to clean my cars.
+He was a young lad, who had come to Noida with his father for work.
+He belonged to a very primitive and backward tribe.
+He had never been to a school, never used a smartphone, and the only thing he knew to drive was a bullock-cart.
+Noida was a complete new world for him - the language was alien, people were different, culture was strange.

-Few months back he used to clean cars and didn't know how to use a smartphone or drive a car.
-Its amazing how he has upgraded his skills and become an Uber driver as for him I am sure this wouldn't have been easy.
-According to him driving is much less stressful and earns him more.
+It was a shock for me to see how Ashish has transformed himself, and that too in just 6 months.
+It's amazing how he has upgraded his skills and become an Uber driver as for him I am sure this wouldn't have been easy.
+According to him it was the only way he could have survied in the city.
 He is a true example of how people transform themselves for their betterment.

 Ten years ago I couldn’t have imagined driving a cab in Delhi being less stressful and more paying.
 Moreover, idea like carpooling, was never a viable option before the launch of these mobile apps.
 The reason Uber has become successful and drivers make a good income is technological advancements.
 Because of advance algorithm, Uber rides today are optimized i.e. more rides at a less expense and time.